maxshuty/react-workouts/README.md

 # TODOs

-There are many TODO's in here for various things like a11y, tests, etc.
+There are many TODO's in here for various things like adding accessibility, tests, etc.

 # Create React App Info